Bat And Ball Cost 1.10

 Why the Intuitive Answer is Wrong: Cognitive Biases at Play

 The common mistake of answering 10 cents stems from a cognitive bias known as system 1 thinking, or intuitive thinking.
 This is our brain's fast, automatic, and effortless way of processing information.
-It relies on heuristics and mental shortcuts, which are often efficient but can lead to errors.
+Even so, it relies on heuristics and mental shortcuts, which are often efficient but can lead to errors.
 In this case, the brain quickly grabs onto the seemingly obvious difference of $1.00 and subtracts it from the total, arriving at the incorrect answer of 10 cents.

 The Mathematical Underpinnings: Linear Equations and Problem-Solving